madelinez820/bumble-color-change/README.md

 :-------------------------:|:-------------------------:
 <img src="images/before.png" width="400">  |  <img src="images/after.png" width="400">

-\* I've only used this with Bumble BFF, I haven't used it with Bumble Date or Bumble Bizz
+\* I've only tested this on Bumble BFF (I don't have Bumble Date or Bumble Bizz)

 \* Bumble Color Changer is not created by, affiliated with, or supported by Bumble Trading Inc